It's Time to Reframe How We Think About Education and Health

 We’ve heard these ideas echoed in conversations we’ve had with the education community – talking with teachers, students, school administrators, community leaders and advocates to understand what it will take to make healthy school environments the norm and not the exception.
 What we learned is that while a healthy school is very much about getting kids active and eating healthy foods, it’s much broader than that.
 It’s about school buildings and grounds that make kids and staff feel energized and ready to learn.
 It’s about teachers who support you in class and who serve as healthy examples.
 It’s about providing the right supports to families so they can help their kids achieve in school.
 It’s about the community lifting up schools and helping to create environments that promote learning and resilience – inside and outside of school walls.

 RWJF has long believed that investing in schools is critical to our work to improve health and well-being.
 Good schools are the foundation for a Culture of Health.
 Kids spend more time in school than anywhere outside their homes.
 It’s where we have the greatest chance of improving their health trajectory by nurturing their physical, social and emotional development.
+View and share the related infographic on Building Blocks for a Healthy Future.

 Teachers like my sister do an amazing job of trying to help their students succeed in life.
 But they can’t do it alone.
 What they need is a system of support, especially in our most vulnerable communities.
 We want to know how would you work differently if you viewed health and education as inextricably linked?
 What kind of supports would you bring?
 Who would you start working with, even if their role isn’t as obvious, to emphasize that we all have a role to play to ensure children grow up healthy and strong?